Setting Up data ingestion for your ServiceNow® data

 1. Sign in to Snowsight as a user with the ACCOUNTADMIN role.

-3. Search for the Snowflake Connector for ServiceNow®, then select the tile for the connector.
+3. Search for the Snowflake Connector for ServiceNow®V2 app, then select the tile for the connector.

-4. In the page for the Snowflake Connector for ServiceNow®, select Edit.
+4. In the page for the Snowflake Connector for ServiceNow®V2, select Data Sync.

 1. Search for the table you want to ingest.

-2. Select the checkbox in the Status column next to the table you want to select or deselect.
+2. Select the checkbox in the Status column from the left to the table you want to select or deselect.

-3. Under Synch Schedule, select how frequently you want to synchronize the table between Snowflake and ServiceNow.
+3. Under Sync Schedule, select how frequently you want to synchronize the table between Snowflake and ServiceNow®.

 Setting Up Data Ingestion Using SQL Statements